simp/simp-doc/docs/getting_started_guide/ISO_Build/Building_SIMP_From_Tarball.rst

   You do **not** need ``mock`` on your system if you are generating an ISO based on the SIMP Tarball!

-Download the SIMP release tarball, found on our `BinTray artifacts repository`_.
+Download the SIMP release tarball, found on our `SIMP artifacts repository`_.

 Download the latest tarball according to your needs.
 If you are not sure what version you need, check the :ref:`faq-simp_version_guide`.